Last updated on March 27, 2025

 Ever notice how military ranks don’t necessarily translate from one military to another?
 Like how a “captain” in the army and a “captain” in the navy have totally different authority, responsibilities… and salaries.

-As a Magic player, you’re probably at least a little familiar with Commander, both as a format and a role within it.
+As a Magic player, you’re probably at least a little familiar with the Commander format.
 You’ve seen what a commander's partner can do, too.
 But what about a commander’s lieutenant?

 No matter if you pronounce it in U.K. or U.S. English, I’ve got all you need to know about lieutenant in MTG!
-Ready for officer’s training?
+Don't get mistaken for enlisted, get ready for officer’s training.

 How Does Lieutenant Work?